PrestaShop/prestashop-specs/back-office/wishlist.md

 ## Feature 3: Bookmarks - Back office
 ### US 8: Set up the module and view statistics
 ##### As a seller, I can modify the wording
-- Name of my Favourites section
+- Name of my Favorites section
 - Title
 - Create a list CTA